Are you ready to start to managing remote employees?

 4) NEVER cancel a one on one.

-Canceling one on ones is the fastest way to build resentment in your team.
-They'll probably agree if you ask, but that's more about a power dynamic between manager and report than they really didn't want to talk.
-There is always more to talk about even with your reports you sit next to.
+They'll probably agree if you ask, but that's more about a power dynamic you have as their manager than they really didn't want to talk.
+There is always more to talk about even when your team members sit next to you.

 Pick a time that always works for you for your remote 1 on 1s and make them sacred on your calendar.
 If you absolutely have to, reschedule it, but never cancel.